moss-xyz/matplotlib-map-utils/README.md

 - `v3.0.0`: Release of inset map and extent and detail indicator classes and functions.

 - `v3.0.1`: Fixed a bug that led to an incorrect Scale Bar being rendered when using the function method (`scale_bar()`) on a plot containing raster data (see [here](https://github.com/moss-xyz/matplotlib-map-utils/issues/10) for details).

+- `v3.1.0`: Overhauled the functionality for specifying the the length of a scale bar, including support for custom units/projections (similar to `matplotlib-scalebar`'s `dx` argument) and to specify the length of a major division instead of the entire scale bar, as requested [here](https://github.com/moss-xyz/matplotlib-map-utils/issues/10).
+Added ability to set artist-level `zorder` variables for all elements, with both the function and class method approaches, as requested [here](https://github.com/moss-xyz/matplotlib-map-utils/issues/9) and [here](https://github.com/moss-xyz/matplotlib-map-utils/issues/10).
+Also fixed a bug related to custom division labels on the scale bar.

 #### Future Roadmap